nareshdurga/coffee/README.md

 Customer Controller - this is class used to create/update/remove/find  customer

-Beverage Controller - used to create/update/find/delete Beverage on rest uul for example
+Beverage Controller - used to create/update/find/delete Beverage on rest url

-BeverageController
+for example
+*BeverageController

 # Repository